onehashai/onehash-connect/help/configure-default-new-user-settings.md

 ## Configure default language for new users

-Your organization's [language](/help/configure-organization-language) will be the default language for new users when Zulip cannot detect their language preferences from their browser, including all users [created via the Zulip API](/api/create-user).
+Your organization's [language](/help/configure-organization-language) will be the default language for new users when OneHash Connect cannot detect their language preferences from their browser, including all users [created via the OneHash Connect API](/api/create-user).

 {start_tabs}